ciscoheat/haxedci-example/README.md

 * Someone (abstract)
 * Message (abstract)

 The `Greeting` class is a *Context*, based on a mental model that a Greeting is " **Someone** being sent a **Message** ".
 Note that these are the two other classes, and they are also present as *Roles* in the `Greeting` class.
 The exact name match is very important, because DCI is about mapping the end users mental model to code.
-(The haxedci library enforces that roles have the same field names (camelStyled) in the Context class as the abstract class name.)
+(The haxedci library enforces that roles have the same field names (camelCased) in the Context class as the abstract class name.)

 Let's look at the `Someone` class.
-It implements its *RoleInterface* `ISomeone` ...
-What is a RoleInterface?
-Look at the top of the file, there are two typedefs, `ISomeone` and `IMessage`.
-In this case they are quite simple, but for more complex roles they will specify a more advanced type required to play the Role.
+It takes the `ISomeone` typedef as underlying type, which is called a *RoleInterface*.
+At the top of the file there are two typedefs, `ISomeone` and `IMessage`, specifying what is required to play each Role.
 The implementation is simple, just invoke and return the same method on `this`, since `this` is refering to the underlying object playing the Role.
+For **Message** it's even simpler since the Role has no methods to implement.

 To execute this `Greeting` Context, we use an *Interaction* to trigger it.
 As you see in Main.hx, it's a simple method invocation on the instantiated Context.
 All the interaction does is kicking off a *RoleMethod*, where the Roles start communicating with each other.
 For doing this, there are two keywords: `context` and `self` injected in each RoleMethod. `context` is the current Context, where the Role has access to other roles for communication. `self` is a reference to the Role itself.
-Haxe is currently a bit too good in optimizing, so the type information is lost on `context`, hence the `var c : Greeting = context;` declaration in the RoleMethod, to get autocompletion.
+Haxe is currently a bit too good in optimizing, so the type information is lost on `context`, hence the `var c : Greeting = context` declaration in the RoleMethod, to get autocompletion.
+The same can be done with `self` if required.

-**A note about "this":** It's not recommended to use `this` in RoleMethods, since it gives access to the whole underlying class, and we're only interested in what the Roles can do in the current Context.
+> **A note about "this":** It's not recommended to use `this` in RoleMethods, since it gives access to the whole underlying class, and we're only interested in what the Roles can do in the current Context.
 This is called "Full OO", a powerful concept that you can read more about [here](https://groups.google.com/d/msg/object-composition/umY_w1rXBEw/hyAF-jPgFn4J).

 So when the Interaction is started, the objects passed to the Context constructor now takes on their Role as **Someone** and **Message**, and a greeting is sent to **Someone** as stated in the mental model.
 We're finished!